Rafael Sotomayor Gaete

-He joined the Radical Party, and in 1898 President Federico Errázuriz Echaurren appointed him Minister of Finance (1898–1899) first and Minister of the Interior later (1899).
+He joined the Radical Party, and in 1898 President Federico Errázuriz Echaurren appointed him first as Minister of Finance (1898–1899) and later Minister of the Interior (1899).
 President German Riesco appointed him Minister of the Interior (1903) and then Minister of Foreign Affairs, Cult and Colonization (1903–1904).
 In 1906 Sotomayor was elected Senator for "Aconcagua" (1906–1912).

 President Pedro Montt appointed him Minister of Finance (1906–1907) and then Minister of the Interior (1907–1908).
 As such he is held responsible of giving the shoot-to-kill order to General Roberto Silva Renard that caused the Santa María School massacre in 1907, where the estimates range between 1,100 and 3,500 men, women and children killed.
 His reputation never recovered.

 Sotomayor died of Spanish flu very early on in the pandemic.
-He had been on board the ship Infanta Isabel, in front of Pernambuco, at the age of 69, on the return trip from Europe, after having been Chilean Ambassador to France.
+He had been on board the ship Infanta Isabel, in front of Pernambuco, at the age of 69, on the return trip from Europe, after having been the Chilean Ambassador to France.